cfgnunes/nautilus-scripts/README.md

 - Xubuntu 23.10, 24.04
 - Zorin OS Core 17.1

+## Handling Large Input Lists

+This project includes a functionality specifically designed to manage scenarios where input lists are too large for processing (e.g., 100,000 input files).
+Excessively large input lists can lead to errors like:

+`Could not start application: Failed to execute child process "/bin/sh" (Argument list too long)`

+In some cases, the scripts may fail to run.
+To avoid such issues, follow these steps:

+1. Create a directory with a name that includes the word `batch`;
+2. Place all the files you want to process into this directory.
+3. Execute the desired script in this directory.

+The scripts will automatically recognize the batch directory as a special input and process all the files it contains.
+This method prevents errors caused by excessively large argument lists and ensures efficient execution.

 ## Contributing

 If you spot a bug or want to improve the code or even improve the content, you can do the following: